HammadSiddique/HammadSiddique/README.md

 - 👩‍💻 I’m a **Junior Full-Stack Software Developer** trained in a remote, collaborative and multicultural environment at [Microverse.](https://github.com/microverseinc)

-- 🌱 Exploring new exciting opportunities to grow and take my skills to another level.
-If you got an interesting offer, free feel to contact me!
+- 🌱 Currently I'm a software developer intern at [20TH LETTER](https://20thletter.com/).
+Still open to some amazing and exciting full-time oppurtunities.
+Feel free to contact me.

 - 💻 All **my projects** are available [here.](https://github.com/HammadSiddique?tab=repositories)